hitoshi-watase/sercrod/docs/reference/directives/websocket.md

    - It attempts a connection once, asynchronously, after the initial render.
    - The connection is tracked per URL and controlled by the host’s `websocket` controller.

-2. Any element inside a Nablla host:
+2. Any element inside a Sercrod host:

    - `*websocket="spec"` on a child element (for example `button`, `a`, `div`) creates or reuses a connection for that URL.

    Behavior:

    - The directive is rendered as a “special element”:
-     - Nablla clones the element (without children), wires the WebSocket logic, and appends the clone.
+     - Sercrod clones the element (without children), wires the WebSocket logic, and appends the clone.
      - Children of the original element are rendered normally into the clone.
    - The connection is still owned by the host (the WebSocket state lives on the host’s data object), but events are dispatched from the element.